practicalli/gitops/README.md

 ## Contributing

-Issues and pull requests are most welcome.
+Issues and pull requests are most welcome although it is the maintainers discression as to if they are applicable.
 Please detail issues as much as you can.
 Pull requests are simpler to work with when they are specific to a page or at most a section.
 The smaller the change the quicker it is to review and merge.

-Please [see the detailed contributing section of the book](contributing.html) before raising an issue or pull request
+Please read the [detailed Practicalli contributing page](https://practical.li/contributing/) before raising an issue or pull request to avoid disapointment.

 * [Current Issues](https://github.com/practicalli/gitops/issues)
 * [Current pull requests](https://github.com/practicalli/gitops/pulls)

 [Practicalli Clojure CLI Config](clojure/clojure-cli/practicalli-config.md) provides a user level configuration used in this guide and issues and pull requests can also be made there.

-By submitting content ideas and corrections you are agreeing they can be used in this workshop under the [Creative Commons Attribution ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).
-Attribution will be detailed via [GitHub contributors](https://github.com/practicalli/gitops/graphs/contributors).
+By submitting content ideas and corrections you are agreeing they can be used in any work by Practicalli under the [Creative Commons Attribution ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).
+Attribution will be detailed via [GitHub contributors](https://github.com/practicalli/clojure/graphs/contributors).

 ## Sponsor Practicalli